aws/chalice/docs/source/api.rst

   .. attribute:: metadata

-     Metadata set on an HTTP Route.
-This is useful for passing route-specific data to be used throughout the request lifecycle.
-Default value is None.
+     Corresponds to the `metadata` parameter set on an HTTP Route.
+When present, this data is added to the request, otherwise the default value is None.

   .. attribute:: lambda_context

      A Lambda context object that is passed to the invoked view by AWS Lambda.
 You can find out more about this object by reading the